-Learn GIMP & web design by doing actual, real-world projects.
+Master GIMP & website design by doing actual, real-world projects.

 Interested in becoming a web designer?
 Not sure where to start?

 Look no further!
-This GIMP web design course was designed for beginners.
-Includes 7 web design projects to help you learn and master GIMP.
+This class was designed for beginners.
+Includes 7 website design projects to help you learn and master GIMP.

-Learn by doing actual web design projects.
-Then, you’ll practice what you learned by re-creating my designs.
+Master by doing actual projects!
+Then, you’ll practice what you learned by re-creating my website layouts.
 We don’t stop there though.

-Next, you’ll use your creative vision to come up with a better design… for your portfolio.
+Next, you’ll use your creative vision to come up with a better layout… for your portfolio.

-Once you complete all the projects you’ll have 7 web designs, for your portfolio, to help promote your new design skills… and get work!
+Once you complete all the projects you’ll have 7 website designs, for your portfolio, to help promote your new graphic skills… and get work!

-More than just a web design course.
-Retouching, UX tips and more.
+More than just a graphic course.
+Retouching, photo editing, UX tips and more.

-Your first UX web design project will consist of creating a unique, creative homepage for Nike.
+Your first UX project will consist of creating a unique, creative homepage for Nike.

-You’ll learn about my creative design, and why I chose this design, with the design briefing.
+You’ll learn about my creative design, and why I chose this layout, with the briefing.

-Then, you’ll learn about the importance of picking images and how to remove subjects from the background… like a pro.
+Then, you’ll discover the importance of picking images and how to remove subjects from the background… like a pro.

 Hero (section) pro tips, lead qualification, photo selection tips and more.

-This UX web design project will have you transform an an old, outdated, real estate website into a professional style.
+This UX website project will have you transform an an old, outdated, real estate website into a professional style.

 Our new design was created with a better UX (user experience) in mind.